new5558/stock-relative-price-candlestick/README.md

 ## Disclaimer

 This application is for educational purpose only.
-Please use it with your own risk. **The datasource used in this project are from from investpy API and may/should not be representative to the real market data.** For serious retail traders, I recommend seeking datasource from [authorized data providers by SET](https://www.set.or.th/en/products/info/data_vendors_p1.html) and do additonak research in this topic.
+Please use it with your own risk. **The datasource used in this project are from an unofficial source and may/should not be representative of the real market data.** For serious retail traders, I recommend seeking datasource from [authorized data providers by SET](https://www.set.or.th/en/products/info/data_vendors_p1.html) and do additonak research in this topic.